 CCD or FCD is a condition that is similar to the cognitive degeneration diseases that we see in humans, including Dementia and Alzheimer’s.
 Symptoms are similar in both dogs and cats and can include:

 Decreased attention span / staring into space

 Loss of ability to control bladder and bowels

 If you suspect that your pet has cognitive dysfunction then you should consult with your veterinarian as soon as possible.
 While there is no cure, there is a licensed treatment for dogs known as Selegiline that may be able to help alleviate some of the symptoms.
 Although not licensed for use in felines, some veterinarians have seen an improvement in the symptoms of cats and may consider prescribing this drug for your feline friend too.

 Behavior changes in older smaller animals

-Much of the behavior discussed here is also applicable to smaller household pets.
+Much of the behavior discussed here are also applicable to smaller household pets.
 If you have any concerns about the behavior of any of your pets, please consult with your veterinarian as soon as possible.